A lesson in how to support and teach difficult patients.

 Once he was stabilized, he wanted to go home.
 He refused to learn how to self-administer insulin.
 However, he was told he would not be discharged until he self-administered insulin, at least one time.
 I was the hospital diabetes educator who was called in to meet with him.
 I taught him about type 1 diabetes and his need for insulin.
-He told me he would be fine without his insulin, all he had to do was pray, and he would do fine.
-I was not about to argue with him nor was I going to agree with his idea that he did not need insulin.
-I firmly told him he will need to take insulin for his health.
-I also taught him there might be a period of time when his glucose levels might seem to be in the normal level (honeymoon period), but that does not mean he wouldn’t need to take insulin the rest of his life.
-He did perform a demonstration of insulin self-administration, and he “taught back” to me what he’d learned about type 1 diabetes.
+He told me he would be fine without his insulin; all he had to do was pray, and he would do fine.
+I was not about to argue with him, nor was I going to agree with his idea that he did not need insulin.
+I firmly told him he would need to take insulin for his health.
+I also taught him there might be a period when his glucose levels might seem to be at the average level (honeymoon period), but that does not mean he wouldn‘t need to take insulin for the rest of his life.
+He did perform a demonstration of insulin self-administration, and he “taught back“ to me what he‘d learned about type 1 diabetes.
 At the end of the session, he told me once again he would not be taking insulin once he got home.

 He was discharged with insulin and the supplies he needed to manage his diabetes.

-About a month later he was on my mind.
+About a month later, he was on my mind.
 I called him.
 He told me he had been praying, did not take insulin, but did check his blood sugar once in a while.
 He had noticed his blood sugar was starting to rise again and that he didn’t seem to have the energy he used to.
 I told him that this was all due to his type 1 diabetes and not taking insulin.
 If he wanted to get better, he would need to take insulin.
 He finally agreed to resume his insulin, check his glucose levels, and follow up with me for further diabetes education.
+Ricardo averted another episode of DKA.

 - It’s difficult for anyone to accept that they have a chronic condition.
 We all have our way of accepting and coping.